Table of Contents

 Strategies for Mitigation and Adaptation

-Confronting the intertwined challenges of heat waves and water scarcity demands integrated strategies that combine technological innovation, policy reform, and community‑based action.
-No single intervention is sufficient; rather, a portfolio of approaches is needed to build resilience across scales—from the household plot to the regional watershed.
+Confronting the intertwined challenges of heat waves and water scarcity demands integrated strategies that combine technological innovation, policy reform, and community-based participation.
+No single approach can suffice; rather, a portfolio of interventions is essential to build resilience at multiple scales—from individual households and farms to entire watersheds and regions.

-Agricultural research plays a critical role in adapting to both heat and water stress.
-Breeding and biotechnology programs are developing crop varieties that require less water, have deeper root systems, and can withstand higher temperatures.
-For example, heat‑tolerant wheat and drought‑tolerant maize varieties have been released in several semi‑arid regions, showing yield improvements of 15–25% under stress conditions.
-Conservation agriculture practices—such as minimal tillage, crop rotation, and cover cropping—help retain soil moisture and organic matter, reducing the impact of both heat waves and water deficits.
-Governments and international research centers like CGIAR are integrating these approaches into national food security strategies.
+Agricultural research and innovation play a critical role in adapting to heat and water stress.
+Plant breeding and biotechnology programs focus on developing crop varieties with enhanced drought tolerance, heat resistance, and deeper root systems.
+For example, heat-tolerant wheat and drought-resistant maize varieties have been introduced in several semi-arid regions, demonstrating yield improvements of 15–25% under stress conditions.

 Promotion of Renewable Energy Sources

-Heat waves strain fossil‑fuel‑based energy systems, but renewable energy offers a path to both lower emissions and greater resilience.
-Solar photovoltaic and wind farms can be deployed in arid landscapes without consuming water for cooling, unlike thermal power plants.
-Decentralized solar‑powered water pumps can provide irrigation and drinking water even during grid outages.
-Concentrated solar power (CSP) plants often include thermal energy storage, allowing them to supply electricity during peak heat wave demand.
-Integrating high shares of renewables reduces the carbon footprint of water‑intensive processes and reduces the energy sector’s vulnerability to heat‑related disruptions.
-Policies that incentivize renewable energy deployment, combined with battery storage and microgrids, can ensure reliable power for water pumping and cooling during heat events.
+Heat waves place significant strain on fossil-fuel-based energy systems, but renewable energy offers a pathway to reduce emissions while increasing resilience.
+Solar photovoltaic (PV) and wind power can be deployed extensively in arid landscapes without consuming water for cooling, unlike thermal power plants.
+Decentralized solar-powered water pumps provide reliable irrigation and drinking water even during grid outages, enhancing community resilience during heat events.